dennisbartol/Javascript-For-In-For-Of/README.md

-# What is the difference between Javascript For-In, and For-Of loops ?
+# The difference between Javascript For-In, and For-Of loops

 In JavaScript, the `for...of` loop is used to iterate over iterable objects such as arrays, strings, maps, sets, etc. It provides a simpler syntax compared to the traditional for loop when you want to loop through the values of an iterable object without worrying about indexes or accessing elements by index.